Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Pay particular attention to where the seats, yoke, and/or thwarts are located in relationship to each other before purchasing a canoe.

 Since the goal is to use a tripod with a 500mm, you may have to negotiate the tripod leg placement around a thwart or yoke.
-If you can not actually make a test run before purchasing, then at least bring your tripod (with camera and lens) into the store and see how it will fit in the canoe.
+If you can't actually make a test run before purchasing, then at least bring your tripod (with camera and lens) into the store and see how it will fit in the canoe.

 If you do have to negotiate the tripod leg placement around one of these braces, then pay attention to how far away the tripod will be from the seat.
 Is it too close, too far away, or just right for viewing through the viewfinder?

 Stay away from molded seats.
 You may want to sit in the bow (front) facing the stern (rear) and paddle for added stability when using a tandem canoe solo.
-Molded seats are a bit uncomfortable when you sit in them backwards.
+Molded seats are a bit uncomfortable when you sit in them backward.

 Use your life preserver as a seat cushion for added seat comfort.